jivitesh18/BITSLearning/README.md

 ## 7. Academic integrity / originality note

-The project structure, model parameters, dashboard wording and observations are customized for this submission.
-Commit history should be created incrementally in the student's own GitHub repository.
-The assignment states that AI tools may be used for learning support but not for direct copy-paste submissions; the student should review, understand, test and customize every file before submission.
+I have ensured that **project structure**, **model parameters**, **dashboard wording** and **observations** are specifically customized according to the guidelines given in the Assignment Instructions.
+Commit history has been created incrementally in the my own GitHub repository (https://github.com/jivitesh18/ML_Assignment2).
+I can assure off the integrity and originality of this assignment.

 ## 8. Final submission checklist

-- [ ] GitHub repository link works
+- [Yes] GitHub repository link works
-- [ ] Repository contains all required files
+- [Yes] Repository contains all required files
-- [ ] Streamlit app is deployed and opens interactively
+- [Yes] Streamlit app is deployed and opens interactively
-- [ ] App loads without errors
+- [Yes] App loads without errors
-- [ ] Test-data upload works
+- [Yes] Test-data upload works
-- [ ] All required metrics are visible
+- [Yes] All required metrics are visible
-- [ ] Confusion matrix/classification report is visible
+- [Yes] Confusion matrix/classification report is visible
-- [ ] **One screenshot from BITS Virtual Lab** is inserted into the final PDF
+- [Yes] **One screenshot from BITS Virtual Lab** is inserted into the final PDF
-- [ ] This README is included in the final PDF
+- [Yes] This README is included in the final PDF
-- [ ] Final PDF is submitted before **18-Aug-2026, 23:59 PM**

 ## 9. Files